neural-electrophysiology-tool-team/reptilearn/docs/getting_started.md

 - Install [Anaconda](https://www.anaconda.com/)

-- Run the following from the same directory, to create a reptilearn Python environment (on Windows use Anaconda Prompt):
+- Run the following from the same directory to create a reptilearn Python environment (on Windows use Anaconda Prompt):

 ```bash
 cd reptilearn